daikichiba9511/dotfiles/README.md

 I always develop machine learing model , datascience code , etc with Neovim in wezterm on Ubuntu (local os and docker container).

-I guarantee do your tasks on Ubuntu(local/docker container) because I always write something like code or document in Neovim on Ubuntu.
+I think your that your tasks are ok If being on Ubuntu(local/docker container), because I always write something like code or document in Neovim on Ubuntu.

-## My Environment
+## My Environment List

-- Ubuntu20.04
+- Ubuntu 20.04

 - neovim latest
   - packer.nvim